 |Backlog||#||Size of queue of unresolved tickets|

-The KPIs you select for your organization need to be clearly defined and communicated across your customer care operations.
+The KPIs that you select for your organization need to be clearly defined and communicated across your customer care operations.
 Each KPI should be assigned across all the roles in your organization, with each role having a clear set of KPIs for which it is responsible and measured by.

 Example role level KPIs:

 Agents: Throughput, Quality, CSAT

 Team Leads: Throughput, Quality, CSAT, TAT, TRT, AHT

 Quality Specialists: Quality Variance / Calibration